 ERP training in Bangladesh comes with its own set of issues.

 Your training plan should consider these realities.
 Avoid depending on cloud-only systems during sessions.
-Try to provide content in Bengali when possible.
-And always leave space for questions — not everyone will be comfortable asking in a group.
+Provide Localized Training Materials and SOPs in Bangla to ensure inclusivity for non-English speaking field staff.
+And always leave space for questions not everyone will be comfortable asking in a group.

 Biznify was designed with these challenges in mind.
 It works in low-bandwidth environments, supports offline updates, and gives teams time to resync later.
 These small things matter when trying to train people across multiple locations in Bangladesh.